ExpressionEngine/ExpressionEngine-User-Guide/source/development/accessories.rst

 -------------------

 Accessories have the ability to process requests for actions like AJAX calls.
+Methods designed for this purpose must have a *process_* prefix.
-The following URL would be called C=addons\_accessories&M=process\_request&accessory=my\_accessory&method=process\_sample\_process that requests the process\_sample\_process method in my\_accessory
+For example, the the following URL could be called C=addons\_accessories&M=process\_request&accessory=my\_accessory&method=process\_sample\_process that requests the process\_sample\_process method in my\_accessory.